 7 Diet Do's and Don'ts for Atrial Fibrillation

 Watching your diet is an important part of managing atrial fibrillation (afib).
-That's because many afib risk factors, like high blood pressure and coronary heart disease, are influenced by what you eat.
+That's because many afib risk factors, like high blood pressure and coronary heart disease, are influenced by what (and how much) you eat.
 If you take certain blood thinners as part of your treatment, you need to be careful not to eat too many foods high in vitamin K, such as leafy greens.
 You also need to avoid heart stimulants in your diet because these could make your afib worse.
 That might sound like a lot to keep in mind, but remembering these do's and don'ts will help you stay on track:

 Do follow a heart-healthy diet to lower your risk of coronary heart disease.
 Coronary heart disease is the formation of fatty deposits, called plaques, inside the arteries that supply your heart.
 Coronary heart disease is a major cause of atrial fibrillation.
-Eating a heart-healthy diet means getting plenty of fruits, vegetables, and whole grains, and limiting saturated fats.
+Eating a heart-healthy and balanced diet means getting plenty of fruits, vegetables, and whole grains, and limiting saturated fats.